 - Work with the County to ensure the pump station is hazard resistant and ensure structural integrity (i.e. elevated electrical equipment, back-up generators).
-Since this is critical infrastructure, the Town encourages the County to consider the high sea level rise scenario during future modifications. - Consider high hazards, both from sea level rise and extreme storm flooding, and safety while designing and siting of any new water and sewer systems to protect these facilities during hazard events and for their continued operation after a disaster event. - Consider amending the FRO to require the finished floor elevation of critical facilities whose operation should not be compromised during emergencies to be placed above the FEMA 0.2% Floodplain. - Implement Mitigation Actions #12 and #13 in the 2015 Kent County Hazard Mitigation Plan, Locally Specific Mitigation Actions, to install generators and generator "quick-connects" to critical facilities.
-See Appendix D. - Work with the County to limit extending sanitary sewer service to high risk areas.
+Since this is critical infrastructure, the Town encourages the County to consider the high sea level rise scenario during future modifications. - Consider high hazards, both from sea level rise and extreme storm flooding, and safety while designing and siting of any new water and sewer systems to protect these facilities during hazard events and for their continued operation after a disaster event. - Consider amending the Floodplain Requirements Ordinance to require the finished floor elevation of critical facilities whose operation should not be compromised during emergencies to be placed above the FEMA 0.2% Floodplain. - Implement Mitigation Actions 12 and 13 set forth in the 2015 Kent County Hazard Mitigation Plan. - Work with the County to limit extending sanitary sewer service to high risk areas.